a-suna/ibm-schem-f5-multinic/README.md

 **User Variable:** ```management_subnet_id```

-If only the ```management_subnet_id``` id defined, the BIG-IP™ will be create as a 1NIC instance.
+If only the ```management_subnet_id``` id is defined, the BIG-IP™ will be created as a 1NIC instance.
 The management UI and APIs can then be reached on port 8443 instead of the standard 443.

 Up to five network interfaces can be added to a IBM VPC instnace.
-If you define additional subnet IDs, these will be mapped to BIG-IP™ data interfaces starting with inteface ```1.1```
+If you define additional subnet IDs, these will be mapped to BIG-IP™ data interfaces starting with interface ```1.1```

 **User Variables:**